backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Commands.md

 ---
 ## Terraform Commands
+- `terraform apply -auto-approve`: this will run terraform apply *without confirmation*.
 - `terraform plan -out <filename>`: save a plan in **binary**
 	- Later, we can apply the saved plan, and Terraform will only perform the changes listed in the plan.
 	- *Applying a plan file will not prompt us for confirmation*.